awsdocs/amazon-connect-admin-guide/doc_source/related-services-amazon-connect.md

 Amazon Connect uses the following services for monitoring usage:
 + Amazon CloudWatch—Collects logs, service metrics, performance metrics for Amazon Connect\.
 For more information, see [CloudWatch Metrics for Your Amazon Connect Instance](monitoring-cloudwatch.md)\.
 + AWS CloudFormation—Amazon Connect does not support this directly for creating instances\.
 However, it does support AWS CloudFormation templates for associated services, like integrations, database export, and so on\.
 + AWS CloudTrail—Provides a record of Amazon Connect API calls\.
-This is especially useful for tracking who accessed recorded conversations\.
-For more information, see [Logging Amazon Connect API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.
+This is especially useful for [tracking who accessed recorded conversations](track-who-deleted-recordings.md)\.

+  For more information about Amazon Connect and AWS CloudTrail, see [Logging Amazon Connect API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.